Deadly accident at Iowa amusement ride is 2nd since 2016

 “Our thoughts and prayers are with the Jaramillo family as they navigate the heartbreaking loss of their child,” said police spokeswoman Alyssa Wilson, adding that investigators weren't sure where the family resides.

-The ride uses a conveyor belt to move rafts through faux river rapids.
-After the boat overturned, emergency responders and witnesses helped to free the riders, and four were taken to a hospital for treatment, Wilson said.
-Four off-duty Altoona officers and fire medics who were working at the park “quickly responded,” she said.
+The ride uses a conveyor belt to move large circular rafts through rapids.
+After the boat overturned for reasons that remain unclear, emergency responders and witnesses helped to free the riders, and four were taken to a hospital for treatment, Wilson said.
+Four off-duty Altoona officers and fire medics who were working at the park “quickly responded,” she said, rebutting an earlier claim by fire officials that the ride's location far from park entrances made it hard for responders to reach.

 Detectives are working with Adventureland and state inspectors “to understand this tragic accident,” she said.

-Adventureland, which is privately owned, said the ride has been closed and that the company is cooperating with investigators.
+Adventureland said the ride has been closed since the accident and that the family-owned park is cooperating with investigators.
 Attorney Guy Cook, who represents Adventureland in personal injury cases and is assisting with the park’s response, said the inquiry would be comprehensive.

 “Safety is the number one priority at Adventureland,” Cook wrote in a text message.
 “The Raging River ride has been in operation for nearly four decades.
 It is a safe ride.”